 Whilst Robert L Drake started the company that bears his name in the US in 1943, it wasn't until the innovative 1-A single sideband (SSB) receiver came out in 1958 that products targeted specifically at radio hams appeared.
 The receiver was long, thin, and tall like a US mailbox.
 It was very different to the large box like conventional receivers that were on the market.
 This receiver was destined to be the first designed solely for single sideband reception.
 All other receivers for amateur radio use were primarily designed for AM and CW, they could resolve SSB using the CW BFO - which works but not very well!.
 Single sideband was in its infancy and many amateur radio operators of the time thought it was only a fad and would never last - and certainly would never equal AM operation - oh dear !

 In 1963, the company introduced its first SSB transceiver the TR-3.
 It used a 9.0 MHZ IF, tube VFO (Variable Frequency Oscillator), and three 12JB6 sweep tubes as the final output tubes.
 The sensitivity was excellent and with over 150W PEP output gave it the punch needed by the amateur radio operator.
 The demand for the TR-3 was very good in the US and its popularity grew as did the Drake name.
-The TR-3 went through a number of upgrades as the TR-4 and TR-4C which didn't really add much to the basic design (transistor PTO and 6JB6 instead of 12JB6 tubes), CW and RIT were not added until very late with a variant of the TR-4C - which finally ceased production in 1977.
+The TR-3 went through a number of upgrades as the TR-4 and TR-4C which didn't really add much to the basic design (transistor PTO and 6JB6 instead of 12JB6 tubes), CW and RIT were not added until very late (far to late) with a variant of the TR-4C - which finally ceased production in the Spring of 1978.
 As with KW in the UK, Drake stuck with their basic design for years even in the face of growing competition.
 The pics above could be separated by 14 years..strangely similar to the 14 year run of the KW2000

 The "Drake Twins."
 The R-4 and T4-X also went through similar iterations, The R4-B, T4-XB were improved versions and the popular C-line was introduced in 1973.